cogentcore/core/examples/widgets/README.md

 # GoGi Widgets Demo

 This is the main demo.
 You can try each of the widgets.
 The most advanced features are available when you do `Control+Alt+E` or hit the button with the `GoGi Editor` on it.
+Also try changing the preferences using `Control+Alt+P`.

 ## GoGi Editor